 Where the Paris Pass Falls Short

 While the Paris Pass includes FREE entry to over 60+ popular attractions in the city, the only downside is that it doesn’t include entry to the Eiffel Tower or the Catacombs.
-Hopefully this is something that the Paris Pass will add to its list of growing attractions in the future.
+Hopefully this is something that the pass will add to its list of growing attractions in the future.

-The Paris Pass still offers some great options for you to see a beautiful view of the city.
+The pass still offers some great options for you to see a beautiful view of the city.
 Here are a few of the attractions and monuments you can get a breath-taking view of Paris for FREE with your pass:

 - Arc de Triomphe – Catch a stunning sunset on the viewing deck of the Arc de Triomphe.
 This is one of my favorite spots in the city.
-Visit for FREE with your Paris Pass.
+Visit for FREE with your pass.

 - Seine River Cruise – Enjoy a unique perspective of Paris as you pass under top attractions such as the Eiffel Tower and Orsay Museum.
-Ride for FREE with your Paris Pass.
+Ride for FREE with your pass.

 - Montparnasse Tower – From the 56th floor terrace, you can enjoy some of the best panoramas of the city.
-Visit for FREE with your Paris Pass.
+Visit for FREE with your pass.

 Another thing to keep in mind is the 3-day Paris Pass comes with a 2-day Museum Pass.
-If you choose to purchase the 3-day Paris Pass, I recommend doing the attractions on the first or third day so you can get the best value from your pass.
+If you choose to purchase the 3-day pass, I recommend doing the attractions on the first or third day so you can get the best value from your pass.

 As you can see, the Paris Pass can be a great way for travelers to save time and money when exploring the city’s best attractions and tours.
 The Fast Track Entry feature can let you skip the long ticket lines, which is a huge time saver in a busy city like Paris.

-If you’re visiting Paris for the first time, the Paris Pass can provide an easy and stress-free way to sightsee.
+If you’re visiting Paris for the first time, the pass can provide an easy and stress-free way to sightsee.
 If you’re interested in hitting all the top attractions in Paris, then getting the pass is a no-brainer.